Force over Distance: Chapter 21

 They’d secured the ship as far as was possible.
 But—it was a big ship.

-It was a good setup.
+It was a good setup, as far as it went.

-And so.
-Young had found himself in command of a seventh team, which consisted of Rush, Eli, and Chloe.
+That was how Young’d found himself in command of a seventh team, which consisted of Rush, Eli, and Chloe.

 He wasn’t happy about it.
+At all.

 “Does anyone else find this creepy?”
 Eli whispered.

-“Yes, Eli,” Rush whispered.
+“Yes, Eli,” Rush replied.
 “I think everyone finds it ‘creepy’.”

 Chloe, pale in the flickering blue light, said nothing.

-“Quiet,” Young shot Eli a pointed look.
+“Quiet.”
+Young shot Eli a pointed look.

 A draft of icy air flowed past them.